 A fresh look at La Llorona - the Weeping Woman

 I place La Llorona along the Santa Cruz River, somewhere south of Tubac.
-No saguaros here - she is framed by mesquite trees instead.
-I figure by now she's lost most of her hair.
-And she must be terribly, terribly weary.
+She is framed by mesquite trees and and has lost most of her hair.
+Her hand has delicate fingers rather than long, gruesome claws.
+And she is terribly, terribly weary.
+She is surrounded by a troop of Monarch butterflies on their way to their winter roost in Mexico.
+They are spirits of children who visit her every year to comfort her on their journey south.
 I put tiny eyes on the butterflies and colorful spots on their bodies to make them special.
-(Slightly Disney-esk possibly, oh well.)
 I always incorporate owls into my paintings where the veil between the worlds are thin.
 It is a guardian keeping watch over the ephemeral scene.
 Owls are sacred birds in many cultures and I adore them.

-I include also a boulder with a petroglyph on it, alluding to the timelessness of the land.
+I include also my signature petroglyph boulder alluding to the timelessness of the land.

 This may be the last in my series honoring asylum seekers for a while.
 It is an intimate capture of the bond between parent and child.
 The process of painting the mother revealed the ancient classic Maya bone structure of her face.
 What timeless beauty.
 I wonder if they are still alive and together.
 This administration will go down in history for its crimes against humanity.